-Worldwide, Melittidae are a relatively small family of bees, with around 200 genera.
+Worldwide, Melittidae are a relatively small family of bees, with around 14 genera and 200 species1.

 They are known to have narrow or oligolectic foraging preferences that deviate from the gathering of nectar and pollen to feed their young.

 The Melittidae includes the oldest bee fossilized bee, or possibly one of the oldest – it’s now debated following further study.
 Why?